 Make sure you get a size for your age if you’re a youth.

 Here are the standard size soccer balls that pros use;

 |12+||Size 5||27-28 inches|

 These are the size balls used for different ages.
-The size 1 mini ball is used for all ages and it is great for improving ball control.
+The size one mini ball is used for all ages and is great for improving ball control.

-The professional soccer players use match balls when they are training and when they are playing a match.
-They have the resources to have the best equipment.
+Professional soccer players use match balls when training and playing a match.
+They’ve got the resources to have the best equipment.

 Playing at the highest level, you want the same effect when you hit the ball all week long in training as you do when you play a match.

 The recommended details for a match ball from FIFA are;

 - Pressure equal to 0.6 – 1.1 atmosphere (600 – 1,100g/cm2) at sea level (8.5 lbs/sq in – 15.6 lbs/sq in)